As a long-term Harry Potter fan, I was insanely excited to see the Hogwarts Express train at Glenfinnan Viaduct in Scotland.

 As soon as I spotted the hints of steam billowing in the distance, I nearly squealed in excitement.
 The train came through the valley and tooted its horn on approach, and then slowed down as it crossed the bridge to let everyone at the viewpoints snap a few photos.
 All the kids (and some adults!) on the train waved at us as they passed by, then the train disappeared behind a hill as it journeyed towards Glenfinnan Station for its next stop.

-When researching activities for our Scotland road trip, I struggled to find useful information on the best way to see the Hogwarts Express at Glenfinnan Viaduct, so here’s a rundown of my experience and a few tips on how to see it for yourself!
+When researching activities for our Scotland road trip, I struggled to find useful information on the best way to see the Jacobite steam train as it crosses Glenfinnan Viaduct.
+Here’s a rundown of my experience along with tips on how to see it for yourself!

 How to get to Glenfinnan Viaduct:

 Glenfinnan is easiest to access from the town of Fort William in the Scottish Highlands.
-Driving there should take about 30 minutes.
+If you’ll be driving, the journey from Fort William takes about 30 minutes.

 You can also catch a public bus from Fort William to the Glenfinnan Visitor Center, or a train from Fort William to Glenfinnan Station, though do keep in mind that these options are fairly infrequent.